 Jason asked what priority on the map meant and Jessi said it was areas to be surveyed first.
 Dayne said it was based on vegetation type and to attempt to work on these areas first.
 Dustin asked what is surveyed?
 Jessi said weeds, survey and treat.
 She is hopeful that seeds will be aerially applied, and hopes to contract.
 There may be more opportunities in the fall.
 Jason asked Ron about identifying what areas he believes should be focused on.
 Ron answered during the fire he was focused on Lone Pine; he doesn’t know much about the other areas.
 Dozer lines, wood land, scab lands and priorities were discussed.

 Aaron asked Jason if there was any synergy between grants.
-Jason said some; some information is not to be shared (NRCS locations)CCAA?)
+Jason said some; some information is not to be shared (NRCS locations)

 Dayne asked the general timing of the survey.
 Tyler said whenever we can get out there, especially during active growing times.
 June, depending on where the plants are in growth time.
 Jason said June would be the soonest to get up there.
 Jim said the plant has to grow to be able to see.